BitWarlock/alx-zero_day/README.md

-100-This is the same repo as alx-pre_course.
+This is the same repo as alx-pre_course.